Home Assessment Protocols Blog

 These techniques aren't just feel-good advice β€” they're backed by decades of peer-reviewed research:

-• Snyder et al. (2002) demonstrated that hope interventions improve academic achievement and athletic performance
+• Snyder et al. (2002) found that higher hope predicts academic achievement and athletic performance over time

 • Cheavens et al. (2006) showed 8-session hope therapy reduced depression and anxiety